-If you are a recent graduate, or already working within the criminal justice field, our course will provide you with the opportunity to further your academic and practical knowledge of the litigation process.
+If you are a recent graduate, or already working within the criminal justice field, you'll further your academic and practical knowledge of the litigation process.
 The programme is also highly relevant to human rights workers and policy agents working in the UK or abroad.
-Upon completion you will have acquired an in-depth and systematic understanding of criminal litigation and criminal justice and will be able to work at the cutting edge of practice and research in these areas.
+Upon completion you'll have acquired an in-depth and systematic understanding of criminal litigation and criminal justice and will be able to work at the cutting edge of practice and research in these areas.

 This course is distinctive for the following reasons:

 After completing core modules you'll choose from options that reflect the practical/ theoretical and social justice context of the course.
 Choices are made following discussion with your personal tutor and also guided by your own professional interests and career aspirations.

 Evidence/science and technology

 You can apply until:

 Always verify the dates on the programme website.

 You need the following IELTS score: